digitalfabrik/lunes-cms/README.md

 Authorization is needed every time when content is accessed that was not created by Lunes administrators.

 ## Group information
 List available information of a user group.
 A valid API-Key is required.
+There is no need to pass a group id or similar, the returned queryset is filtered by the delivered API-Key.

 ### Request
 ```http